dosco/graphjin/docs/website/docs/example.md

 and categories.
 Tags here means a simple text array column while categories refers to a bigint array column that we have configured to act as a foreign key to the categories tables.

-Since array columns cannot be foreign keys in Postgres we have to add a simple config to Super Graph to set this up.
+Since array columns cannot be foreign keys in Postgres we have to add a simple config to GraphJin to set this up.

 ```yaml